ahadjixenofontos/pres-pipeline/PITCHME.md

 Note:
 Machine learning is also a type of modeling, which has been around since the 1950s.
 Frank Rosenblatt's perceptron, which is an algorithm for learning a binary classifier, was conceived in 1957.

+How do you choose which suits your data?

 Supervised learning models are trained with inputs for which the outputs are known.
+They include regression, classification, prediction and gradient boosting.

+Unstructured learning is where the system is not told the "right answer."
+The algorithm must figure out what is being shown.
+The goal is to explore the data and find some structure within.
+You may have heard of self-organizing maps, nearest-neighbor mapping, k-means clustering, and singular value decomposition.

+Semisupervised learning is where you have a mix of labeled and unlabeled data in your training set.
+Can also be used with methods like classification, regression and prediction.

+Reinforcement learning is where the algorithm discovers which actions yield the greatest rewards through trial and error.

 All machine learning algorithms have the objective of minimizing the error, optimizing a loss function, which if you are familiar with regression you might draw some parallels to minimizing the sums of squares of the residuals.